-Every so often we receive emails from people who have computers that suddenly display the American Megatrends logo.
+Every so often we receive emails from people who have computers that suddenly display the AMI logo.
 They think that they caught some sort of ransomware or computer virus.
 They visit our website and send us an email:

 - "Get off my computer!"

 - "I'm going to call the FBI on you."

 police in the UK and take this very seriously..."